Forensic Challenge 9 - Mobile Malware

 You will have to analyze the image of a portion of the file system, extract all that may look suspicious, analyze the threat and finally submit your forensic analysis.
 From File System recovery to Malware reverse-engineering and PCAP analysis, this challenge will take you to the world of Mobile Malwares.

-12. Provide a detailled analysis of the malware behavior and features.
+- Provide a detailed analysis of the malware behavior and features.
 (10 pts)

 The archive contains 2 files: